High school basketball: Carson girls romp vs. Mustangs - Salisbury Post

 East Rowan doesn’t have any seniors.

-What happened on Thursday in the Carson gym was predictable.
-The Cougars led the North Piedmont Conference game 25-0 after a dominating first quarter and won 61-23 in a running-clock contest.
+What happened on Thursday in the Carson gym was predictable, although maybe the magnitude of what happened wasn’t predictable.

+The Cougars led the North Piedmont Conference matchup 25-0 after a dominating first quarter and won 61-23 in a running-clock contest.

 It was 41-13 at halftime and 59-18 after three quarters.

 “We had a really good start,” Carson coach Brooke Stouder said.
 “We put a lot of pressure on them at the start.
 We were much more disciplined tonight than we were against North Iredell on Tuesday.
-Tonight, we were able to pressure without fouling.”
+This time, we were able to pressure without fouling.
+That’s a good step.”

+Carson won for the 12th straight time against East.
+The Mustangs last beat Carson in the 2015-16 season when Brittany Small and Jocelyn Lowe had huge games,

 Colbie Perry was hot again for the Cougars (3-0, 2-0) from the 3-point line, making four long ones and scoring 14.
 Mary Spry had an efficient 10 points on 5-for-7 shooting.
 Hannah Isley had seven points and four steals.
 Carleigh Perry had six points, five assists and four rebounds.
 Aliayah White scored seven points.

-Spry had five rebounds, while Kendall Barbee had four and Colbie Perry had four.
+Spry had five rebounds, while Kendall Barbee and Colbie Perry had four.

 “We had 10 girls score, and that’s always nice,” Stouder said.
-“Everyone played a lot.
+“Everyone played a lot of minutes.
 We’ve only had everyone together for a week, but we’re getting better.”

 After that scoreless first quarter, East came back to get 13 in the second quarter, but the Mustangs only scored 10 in the second half.